 The clock is ticking on the accelerated Capital Cost Allowance program.

 If buying a major capital asset is in your future business plans, consider making your purchase sooner rather than later.
 The clock is ticking on the Government of Canada’s time-limited accelerated Capital Cost Allowance program.

-Producers have only four more years, until December 31, 2023, to take full advantage of provisions that allow them to triple the amount of a capital asset expenditure that can be depreciated in the year of purchase.
+Producers only have until December 31, 2023 to take full advantage of provisions that allow them to triple the amount of a capital asset expenditure that can be depreciated in the year of purchase.
 The program is scheduled to be slowly phased out between 2024 and 2027.

 Canadian businesses have long been accustomed to using the Capital Cost Allowance (CCA) program to write off the cost of investing in capital assets for their business at varying rates depending on the class of the expenditure, says Grant Griffith with MNP in Winnipeg, Man.
 For example, if a farmer traded in a $100,000 tractor to buy a $400,000 tractor, they could depreciate the $300,000 net difference over time.

 “Under the old CCA rules you could deduct 30% of the net value of the tractor, on a declining value basis, over time except on the year you bought it,” Griffith says.
 “The first year, the half-year rule was applied, so you’re only able to claim 15% depreciation.
 Under the new rules, in effect since November 2018, farmers can now claim 45% depreciation that first year.
 Then, under both old and new rules, depreciation would revert to 30% of the declining value basis for subsequent years.”